Code-Institute-Submissions/StreamOneProject-3/README.md

 ## About.html
 This is the page describing what the website is about.

-he navigation bar at the top left, has the name of the website which when clicked takes you to the Home page.
+The navigation bar at the top left, has the name of the website which when clicked takes you to the Home page.

 To the right of the nav bar, tabs for History, Pictures and Feeback.
 When clicked takes you to the selected page.